altzbox/Chopper-tuning-guide/README.md

-The Latest Guide to Optimizing Chopper Settings
+The Latest Guide to TMC Driver Tuning